 Indemnity.
-CCSI shall (i) reimburse to Guarantor and Catalytica Pharmaceuticals, as their interests may appear, all sums drawn by ENRON under the Letter of Credit, together with interest thereon at the rate charged for such drawing and all other fees, charges, costs and expenses incurred by Guarantor or Catalytica Pharmaceuticals under the Credit Agreement, (ii) reimburse to Guarantor any sums paid or payable by Guarantor under the terms of this Agreement, and (iii) indemnify, defend, and hold harmless Guarantor and Catalytica Pharmaceuticals from and against any and all sums paid by Guarantor pursuant to this Agreement, any and all drawings under the Letter of Credit, and any and all claims, suits, actions, costs, expenses, liabilities, losses, costs and expenses incurred by Guarantor and/or Catalytica Pharmaceuticals as a consequence of this Agreement or the Letter of Credit.
+Subject to the obligations of CCSI to ENA under the Confirmation having been fully performed, CCSI shall (i) reimburse to Guarantor and Catalytica Pharmaceuticals, as their interests may appear, all sums drawn by ENA under the Letter of Credit, together with interest thereon at the rate charged for such drawing and all other fees, charges, costs and expenses incurred by Guarantor or Catalytica Pharmaceuticals under the Credit Agreement, (ii) reimburse to Guarantor any sums paid or payable by Guarantor under the terms of this Agreement, and (iii) indemnify, defend, and hold harmless Guarantor and Catalytica Pharmaceuticals from and against any and all sums paid by Guarantor pursuant to this Agreement, any and all drawings under the Letter of Credit, and any and all claims, suits, actions, costs, expenses, liabilities, losses, costs and expenses incurred by Guarantor and/or Catalytica Pharmaceuticals as a consequence of this Agreement or the Letter of Credit.

 Covenant to Provide Notices.
-ENRON hereby agrees with CCSI, Guarantor, and Catalytica Pharmaceuticals that it will provide to each of them and the issuer of the Letter of Credit at such address as CCSI shall provide to ENRON (i) a written receipt for each Installment Premium Payment received by ENRON within five (5) days following the receipt of such payment, and (ii) an acknowledgement of any other satisfaction or waiver of the Obligations hereby guaranteed within five (5) days following demand by CCSI, Guarantor or Catalytica Pharmaceuticals for such acknowledgement.
+ENA hereby agrees with CCSI, Guarantor, and Catalytica Pharmaceuticals that it will provide to each of them and the issuer of the Letter of Credit at such address as CCSI shall provide to ENA (i) a written receipt for each Installment Premium Payment received by ENRON within five (5) days following the receipt of such payment, and (ii) an acknowledgement of any other satisfaction or waiver of the Obligations hereby guaranteed within five (5) days following demand by CCSI, Guarantor or Catalytica Pharmaceuticals for such acknowledgement.

 Notices.
 Whenever any party hereto shall desire to give or serve any notice, demand, request or other communication with respect to this Guaranty, each such notice shall be in writing and shall be effective only if the same is delivered by personal service or by prepaid by next business day mail or reputable courier, delivered to all other parties at the addresses indicated below their signatures at the end of this Agreement or to such other address for notice as such party shall specify by at least five business days prior written notice in accordance with this Section.
 Any such notice delivered personally shall be deemed to have been received upon delivery.
 Any other notice shall be presumed to have been received by the addressee one business day after its acceptance for delivery by the mail or courier.

 Successors and Assigns.
-This Guaranty shall inure to the benefit of and be binding upon the parties hereto and their respective successors and assigns1.
-Miscellaneous Provisions.
+This Guaranty shall inure to the benefit of and be binding upon the parties hereto and their respective successors and assigns, provided that the obligations and duties of Guarantor and CCSI shall not be delegated to any person without the prior consent of ENA.

 Governing Law.
-This Guaranty shall be governed by and construed in accordance with the laws of the State of ____________.
+This Guaranty shall be governed by and construed in accordance with the laws of the State of New York.

 Entire Agreement.
 This Guaranty shall constitute the entire agreement of the parties hereto with respect to the subject matter hereof, and no representation, understanding, promise or condition concerning the subject matter hereof shall be binding upon the parties with respect hereto, unless expressed herein.
 This Agreement may be amended only by the written agreement of the party to be charged, stating that such writing is intended to be an amendment to this Agreement.